MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 <img src="assets/images/user-story-7.png"></details>
 <hr>

-    2."As the owner, I want to have an online platform that can be a hub of information for the locals in the area."
+    2."As the owner, I want the website to be fully interactive and responsive to any screen sizes our users have."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Home Page | Allows the owner to easily up date and change the information displayed on the site.| Works as expected |